getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 * OS X 10.9 Mavericks already ships with the Apache Web server and PHP 5.5, so job done!
 * [MAMP/MAMP Pro](http://mamp.info) comes with Apache, MySQL and of course PHP.
 It is a great way to get more control over which version of PHP you are running, setting up virtual hosts, plus other useful features such as automatically handling dynamic DNS.
+* [AMPPS](http://www.ampps.com/downloads) is a software stack from Softaculous enabling Apache, PHP, Perl, Python,.. .
+This includes everything you need (and more) for GRAV development.

 ### Windows